paezha/University-AI-Panel/README.md

 [Large Language
 Models](https://en.wikipedia.org/wiki/Large_language_model) (LLMs)
 designed and trained to mimic natural language.
-The launch of the chatbot was an impressive feat of marketing (Cowen 2023), and it took less than two weeks for the hype to reach stratospheric levels: by early December, ChatGPT was being panned as “the best artificial intelligence chatbot ever released to the general public” (Roose 2023), and a tool able to generate “impressively detailed” and “human-like” text, leading some to wonder whether it could “replace humans” (Lock 2022).
+The launch of the chatbot was an impressive feat of marketing (Cowen 2023).
+It took less than two weeks for the hype to reach stratospheric levels, and by early December it had opinion-makers raving: not only was ChatGPT “the best artificial intelligence chatbot ever released to the general public” (Roose 2023), some wondered whether it could even “replace humans” with its “impressively detailed” and “human-like” text “replace humans” (Lock 2022).

 Universities, much like every other organization dealing with information, had to respond in a compressed span of time to the rapid